seanbreckenridge/ttally/P_README.md

 Default cache directory can be overwritten with the `TTALLY_CACHE_DIR` environment variable

+### Subclassing/Extension

+The entire `ttally` library/CLI can also be subclassed/extended for custom usage, by using `ttally.core.Extension` class and `wrap_cli` to add additional [click](https://click.palletsprojects.com/en/8.1.x) commands.
+For an example, see [flipflop.py](https://sean.fish/d/flipflop.py?redirect)

 ### Shell Scripts

 [`cz`](bin/cz) lets me fuzzy select something I've eaten in the past using [`fzf`](https://github.com/junegunn/fzf), like: